 - Lesvos has been well documented for its impressive list of migratory species passing through each spring.
 Having visited three years in succession to witness the spectacle of migration Oliver’s talk will visit many of the important birding areas on the island and the value of each to the species that stop to refuel for their long journeys north.
 Oliver will also illustrate many of the common resident species as well as some other animals that live on this fantastic Greek island.
 Visit Oliver’s website at http://www.smartimages.co.uk/index.php.

 January 28, 2019.
-“From Alaska to Argentina: Wildlife through the Americas” (Mark Sisson)
+AGM followed by “From Alaska to Argentina: Wildlife through the Americas” (Mark Sisson)

 SOS (Church Stretton) Email List